-Juicy, tender oven roasted pork chops are the quick and easy weeknight dinner you didn’t realize you were craving – that is, until right now.
+Juicy, tender oven roasted Pork Chops with Apple Jicama Slaw are the quick and easy weeknight dinner you didn’t realize you were craving – that is, until right now.
 These thick cut pork chop beauties cook up in no time at all, and are perfectly complimented by a crunchy, colorful, vitamin packed apple jicama slaw.
 An easy, clean healthy dinner that tastes ah-mazing?
 Coming right up!

 About a year ago, my oldest boy Cassian asked me out of the blue to make pork chops.
 If you know anything about this child, you’ll appreciate how much of an achievement this was.
 I may have had a 90’s dance party in the kitchen to celebrate.
 Then again I may not have.
 You’ll never know.

 Despite my sustained efforts over the last 8 years of his life, Cass sticks to an extremely limited menu.
 And as you may have suspected, pork chops ain’t on that list.

 So being the exceptional mother I pride myself on being at least 15% of the time, I obtained and cooked some pork chops for my kid.
 I kept the prep super super with just a little pan-seared action and some butter and some seasoning.
 Dinner came around and I was super pumped.

 The child took a bite, looked at me, looked at his plate, and then declared “No, mommy.
 No.” And promptly spit out the chop.